In the GitLab 2018 Global Developer Report it says:

 We can see from the above that automating the testing process as part of the CI pipeline is a critical area of improvement for development and DevOps teams.
 Performance testing is a key component of the overall testing process.
 Performance testing as part of your Continuous Integration process allows developers test early in the development cycle.
 This makes finding and fixing performance issues faster and more efficient.

-Join our webinar where we'll cover the basics of performance testing and how to incorporate it into your automation pipeline using the GitLab Continuous Integration tool.
+View our on-demand webinar recording where we'll cover the basics of performance testing and how to incorporate it into your automation pipeline using the GitLab Continuous Integration tool.
 Learn how to execute performance tests with our open source load testing tool - k6 as part of your CI workflow.